christosgalano/christosgalano.github.io/_posts/2023-11-29-azure-deployment-stacks.md

 - **Simplified Resource Management:** Deployment stacks function as a unified entity for managing resources across scopes, streamlining provisioning and management.
 - **Prevention of Undesired Modifications:** Using deny settings, deployment stacks safeguard managed resources, preventing unintended changes and maintaining control.
 - **Efficient Environment Cleanup:** Delete flags in deployment stack updates enable efficient resource removal, simplifying the cleanup process after project completion.
-- **Template Standardization:** Deployment stacks allow the use of standard templates such as Bicep, ARM templates, or Template specs, promoting consistency in resource deployment.
+- **Template Standardization:** Deployment stacks allow the use of standard templates such as Bicep, ARM templates, promoting consistency in resource deployment.

 ## Deployment Stacks Usage

 Deployment stacks can be created using Azure CLI, Azure PowerShell, or the Azure portal.
 They can be deployed at resource group, subscription, or management group scope.
 The template provided during stack creation defines resources to be managed or updated at the specified scope.
-The stack can be updated to add or remove resources, and it can be deleted to remove all managed resources.

 ### Deployment Scopes